-Additional financial information is provided in the Company's financial statements and management's discussion and analysis for the year ended December 31, 2012.
+Additional financial information is provided in the Company's audited financial statements and management's discussion and analysis for the year ended December 31, 2016.

-Additional information, including principal holders of our securities, executive compensation and loans to directors, executive officers and senior officers is contained in the Company's Information Circular dated May 18, 2012 prepared for the purposes of the Company's June 26, 2012 Annual Ordinary General Meeting of Shareholders.
+Additional information, including principal holders of the Company's securities, executive compensation and loans to directors, executive officers and senior officers is contained in the Company's Information Circular dated April 25, 2016 prepared for the purposes of the Company's May 25, 2016 Annual Ordinary General Meeting of Shareholders.
 Additional financial information is provided in the Company's comparative financial statements and management's discussion and analysis for its most recently completed fiscal period.